Visiting the Gardens

 A Viking House and Garden

-In the next fortnight a Viking House will begin to take shape at the National Botanic Gardens.
+Construction of the Viking House has begun at the National Botanic Gardens.
 The house will be a faithful replica

 the building works over the next 2 months.